Watercolorexpand_more

 Conservation of this watercolor was made possible by a generous contribution from the Blackman-Helseth Foundation.

-The valley of Borrowdale is in the Lake District, in northwestern England.
-Turner visited this picturesque spot in 1797 and filled two large sketchbooks with pencil drawings and watercolor studies (now in the Tate Britain).
-Back in London a few years later he consulted these sketches to produce three highly finished watercolors with this composition featuring Longthwaite Bridge and Castle Crag.
+Turner visited the valley of Borrowdale in the Lake District, in northwestern England in 1797 and filled two large sketchbooks with pencil drawings and watercolor studies (now Tate Britain).
+Back in his London studio he consulted these sketches to produce three highly finished watercolors with this composition featuring Longthwaite Bridge and Castle Crag.
 The smallest, measuring 10 x 15 1/4 inches, was commissioned, according to an inscription on the verso, by "Col. Lane" (sold Sotheby's, London, July 13, 1989, lot 104).
 Another, measuring 13 5/8 x 21 in. (sold by "Miss Salvin" at Christie's, London, July 8, 1986, lot 150) may have belonged to John Knowles (1810-1880) of Manchester, owner of the Theatre Royal.
 He was a major collector of watercolors, including at least five by Turner (see Christie's sales 1865, 1877, and 1880).
-The Minneapolis version is the largest of the three, and once belonged to Sir James Joicey of County Durham.
+The Minneapolis version, the largest of the three, once belonged to Sir James Joicey of County Durham.
+We are grateful to James Bennett for sharing his research into the provenance of this watercolor and Turner's different versions of this view.

 This record is from historic documentation and may not have been reviewed by a curator, so may be inaccurate or incomplete.
 Our records are frequently revised and enhanced.
 If you notice a mistake or have additional information about this object, please email collectionsdata@artsmia.org.